 Distance and displacement are two widely used terms that can be commonly used by people in motion.
-However, physically speaking, these two terms present several differences.
-Distance is the length of a path between two points and displacement is the shortest distance between two points.
+The basic difference between distance and displacement is that Distance is the length of a path between two points and displacement is the shortest distance between two points.

 The purpose of this article is to define the terms and show the differences that exist between them so that we can use them correctly.